Terms & Conditions

-12.3 Subject to clause 12.1, our total liability to you, your delegates, employees or agents, in respect of all losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the price of the Goods or Services.
+12.3 Subject to clause 12.1, our total liability to you, your delegates, employees or agents, in respect of all losses arising under or in connection with the Contract, whether in contract, tort (including negligence), misrepresentation, restitution, breach of statutory duty, or otherwise, shall in no circumstances exceed the price of the Goods or Services.

 12.4 Except as expressly stated in these Terms, we do not give any representation, warranties or undertakings in relation to the Goods or Services.
 Any representation, condition or warranty which might be implied or incorporated into these Terms by statute, common law or otherwise is excluded to the fullest extent permitted by law.
 In particular but without limitation, we will not be responsible for ensuring that the Goods or Services are suitable for your purposes.

 13.1 For the purposes of this Contract, (Force Majeure Event) means an event, circumstances or causes beyond our control including but not limited to strikes, lock-outs or other industrial disputes (whether involving our workforce or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, sanctions, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm, extreme weather conditions or default of suppliers or subcontractors.

 13.2 We shall not be liable to you as a result of any delay or failure to perform our obligations under this Contract as a result of a Force Majeure Event.